Description

 - Implementation of custom platforms possible

-- Source code available to all projects
+- Source code available to all licensees

 Licensing